mikejturner/RunAgainPlease/README.md

 @rap script g09 < $rap_filename > $rap_basename.out
 ```

 This script instruction runs our calculation using `g09`.
-The input for the calculation comes from the file given by `$rap_filename` which we know is a [shell parameter](#filename-based-script-parameters) containing the filename in which **rap** stores the inputs.
-We construct a file based on `$rap_basename` with the extension `.out` and store the output of the calculation in that file.
+The input for the calculation comes from the file given by `$rap_filename` which we know is a [shell parameter](#filename-based-script-parameters) containing the filename in which **rap** stores the input.
+We construct a filename based on `$rap_basename` with the extension `.out` and store the output of the calculation in that file.

 **Example:**